Tsenacommacah: Contemporary tribes

 All of the reservations, save two, were lost over the next two centuries.
 Even so, many of the remaining tribes still live in or near their ancestral lands.
 The Pamunkey and Mattaponi are the only tribes that still maintain their reservations from the 17th century.
 As such, these two tribes still make their yearly tribute payments, of fish and game, as stipulated by the 1646 and 1677 treaties.
-As far as anyone knows, the tribes have not missed a "payment" in 331 years.
+As far as anyone knows, the tribes have not missed a "payment" in over 3 centuries.
 Every year, on the Wednesday before Thanksgiving, they go to the Virginia Governor's house in Richmond to make their yearly payment.
 A ceremony is held in which a deer, turkey, or fish and some pottery are presented to the governor.
-Before the ceremony a brunch is held where the tribes are able to converse with the governor.
+Before the ceremony a brunch is held where the tribes can converse with the governor.
 It has not always been easy for the Mattaponi and the Pamunkey to get the necessary items for their yearly payment, but they have made it a point of honor to uphold their end of the bargain.

 Society

 Population

 The population of Tsenacommacah was 14,000 to 21,000 people by 1607.
-The tribes shared mutually intelligible dialects of the Powhatan Language.
+The tribes shared mutually intelligible dialects of the Powhatan language.
 The language, however, died out by the 1790s after the people switched to English.
 Much of the language has been forgotten, and is only known from two wordlists made by William Strachey and Captain John Smith.
 However, there have been attempts to reconstruct the language, particularly from linguists like Frank T. Siebert and Blair A. Rudes.